DamjanLasicJurkovic/CERRES_public/README.md

 Multiple relevant examples from literature references are included, which can also be used as a baseline for other models.
 We encourage users to submit their input files from publications, so we can include them in the examples for future releases, promoting the research, allowing for easy result reproduction and improving the example database.

 ## Installation
-The open beta version of CERRES is not yet released, but will be available soon.

 CERRES is supported for Microsoft Windows (7, 8.1 and 10) for x64 compatible architectures.
+Please note that currently a beta version is available, so some bugs may still be present.
 The installation procedure is as follows:
-- Download the installer of the [latest release](https://github.com/DamjanLasicJurkovic/CERRES_public/releases/latest)
+- Download the installer (above)
 - Run the installer and complete all the steps
 - CERRES should now be ready to use
 - To test whether everything works correctly, run the program, then select 'Run CERRES test' from the 'Help' menu